ENOT-AutoDL/ENOTDataSphere/README.md

 * Go to "install" folder;
 * Open Install.ipynb ;
 * Execute all the cells one by one;
-* Now you can open all Jupyter Notebooks and execute them;
+* Now you can use all Jupyter Notebooks from this repository;

 ### To reproduce results from webinar: